${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe

 In the meantime, one actual difference between Gabella's original construction \cite{G} and ours is the monomial part (G1); Gabella uses different normalization.
 Namely, denote by $|b_e|(K)$ be the number of all junctures of $K$ on $e$.
 Then, in place of our monomial $\wh{Z}_{\til{K}^{ J}}$, Gabella uses

-Gabella's choice also makes the final result to enjoy many properties, and has an advantage of avoiding the square-root variables ($\because \frac{1}{2}(b_e (J)+|b_e|(K))\in\mathbb{Z}$) and making the lowest term to be $1$.
+Gabella's choice causes the final result to enjoy many properties, and has the advantage of avoiding the square-root variables (since $\frac{1}{2}(b_e (J)+|b_e|(K))\in\mathbb{Z}$) and making the lowest term $1$.
 Later, we will discuss why we had to modify as we did.

 \vs